-International students must submit the International Student Financial Aid Application to be considered for institutional financial aid.
+International students must submit the College Board Certification of Finances form to be considered for institutional financial aid.

 Financial aid is awarded on an annual basis; thus a student must reapply each year to be considered for aid.
 FAFSA's received throughout the year must be considered for federal aid, however, institutional funds are limited and may not be available if not submitted in a timely manner.